intitni/AbnormalMouseApp/README.md

 # Abnormal Mouse <img alt="Logo" src="https://abnormalmouse.intii.com/image/icon.png" align="right" height="50">

-## Public Archived

-You can [download the latest version here](https://abnormalmouse.intii.com).
-It's completely free to use.
-The project is not compilable any more so please don't waste any time forking or building it.

 ## About the App

 At the end of 2019, I bought a strange mouse with an angular shape, an arrow key, a pair of AB keys, and an almost unusable touch scroll wheel.
 It would be a nice decoration if I didn't think of it as a mouse.
 Because of the epidemic of Covid-19, I decided not to bring my MacBook Pro to work.
 I had to use a Mac Mini at work, and I couldn't find a reason to buy another Magic Mouse to use in the office, I decided to use the strange mouse.